 On December 9, 2014, the Parent Company's BOD approved the plan to sell and dispose certain assets such as land, building and other improvements, and building plant and machinery of CATS and RBWRP to any interested buyers as these are excess assets from the acquisition and are no longer needed in CATS - Philippine Branch's operations.
 An independent valuation was obtained to determine the fair values of property, plant and equipment which were based on recent transactions for similar assets within the same industry.
 Property, plant and equipment with carrying value of \$11,408,611 were classified as noncurrent assets held for sale in the consolidated balance sheets effective December 31, 2014.
 The Parent Company's management is committed to selling the assets which are available for immediate sale and is active in looking for interested buyers.
-During the one-year period from the date the assets were classified as held for sale, circumstances arose that were previously considered unlikely and, as a result, the noncurrent assets held for sale were not sold by the end of the one-year period.
+During the one-year period, circumstances arose that were previously considered unlikely and, as a result, the noncurrent assets held for sale were not sold by the end of the one-year period.
 Management took necessary actions to respond to the change in circumstances and ensured that the noncurrent assets are being actively marketed at a price that is reasonable, given the change in circumstances.